Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin: Gravitational Lensing

 In this work, our set of the GL equation consists of two equations.
 The first set is nothing but the very definitions of the deflections in $\phi$ and $\theta$ directions

-where $\Delta\phi$ and $\Delta\theta$ are expressed as in Eqs. \eqref{eq:Inteddiffphi2} and \eqref{eq:dthetaf} and $\delta\phi$ and $\delta\theta$ are two small deviation angles characterizing the location of the source against the lensing-observer axis when the lens was not present.
-Using this set of equations, once the quantities $a,\,M$ and $(r_\mas,\,\theta_\mas,\,\phi_\mas),\,(r_\mad,\,\theta_\mad,\,\phi_\mad=2\pi)$ are given in prior, we will be able to solve the intermediate variables, i.e., the minimal radius $r_0$ and extreme angle $\theta_\te$ that allow the signal to reach the detector.
-These two quantities can also be interchanged with the other pair of kinetic variables $(L,\,E)$ of the signal.
-Note that without losing generality, we have fixed $\phi_\mad=2\pi$ and in the WDL, $\phi_\mad-\phi_\mas$ is usually very close to $\pi$.
+where $\Delta\phi$ and $\Delta\theta$ are expressed as in Eqs. \eqref{eq:Inteddiffphi2} and \eqref{eq:dthetaf} and $\delta\phi$ and $\delta\theta$ are two small deviation angles characterizing the location of the source relative to the lensing-observer axis when the lens is not present.
+We argue that this set of GL equations is more exact because unlike many others, they are simply definitions of the deflection and their establishment requires no other geometrical approximations.
+Using this set of equations, once the quantities $a,\,M$ and $(r_\mas,\,\theta_\mas,\,\phi_\mas),\,(r_\mad,\,\theta_\mad,\,\phi_\mad=2\pi)$ are given in prior, we will be able to solve for the intermediate variables, i.e., the minimal radial coordinate $r_0$ and extreme angle $\theta_\te$ that allow the test particle to reach the detector.
+These two quantities can also be interchanged with the other pair of kinetic variables $(L,\,E)$ of the test particle.
+Note that without loss of generality, we have fixed $\phi_\mad=2\pi$ and in the WDL, $\phi_\mad-\phi_\mas$ is usually very close to $\pi$.